The Liturgy

 The Burial Service

 Subsequent to a death, surviving family members and/or those responsible for making the funeral arrangements should contact the Church or Rector as soon as practical.
 This becomes especially important in order to finalize all required arrangements.
 Selection of a time for the service should be based on the needs of the family, the expectation of out-of-town mourners, and the availability of the Church and clergy.
-This should be done in consultation with the priest prior to establishing a day and time with the funeral home.
+This should be done in consultation with the priest before establishing a day and time with the funeral home.

-Church of the Apostles uses The Book of Common Prayer (BCP) for all services.
+The Church of the Apostles uses The Book of Common Prayer (BCP) for all services.
 The Holy Eucharist is customarily celebrated at funerals; however, it is not required.
 All baptized Christians will be invited to participate in and receive Holy Communion.
 The Prayer Book Service of The Burial of the Dead with Communion takes approximately forty-five minutes to an hour, depending upon the number of people receiving communion.
-The preaching of a short sermon normally occurs at all funerals at Church of the Apostles, with one additional speaker allowed if requested.
+The preaching of a short sermon normally occurs at all funerals at the Church of the Apostles, with one additional speaker allowed if requested.

 The coffin or urn may be placed in the Church where allowed, while extra flowers will be placed in the lobby or back chapel.
 While in the church, a coffin remains closed and covered with a pall, a hanging placed over the casket, instead of flowers or a flag.